javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/01-property-flags-descriptors/article.md

 - **`enumerable`** -- if `true`, then listed in loops, otherwise not listed.
 - **`configurable`** -- if `true`, the property can be deleted and these attributes can be modified, otherwise not.

-We didn't see them yet, because by default they are concealed.
+We didn't see them yet, because generally they do not show up.
 When we create a property "the usual way", all of them are `true`.
 But we also can change them any time.

-First, let's see how to read the flags.
+First, let's see how to get those flags.

-The method [Object.getOwnPropertyDescriptor](mdn:js/Object/getOwnPropertyDescriptor) allows to query the information about a property.
+The method [Object.getOwnPropertyDescriptor](mdn:js/Object/getOwnPropertyDescriptor) allows to query the *full* information about a property.

 The syntax is:
 ```js